Review these tips to troubleshoot your Bluetooth or USB barcode scanner.

 - Make sure Square Register or Square Stand is plugged into the USB accessories hub, and the hub is plugged into a power adaptor.
 Ensure the power adaptor is plugged into an outlet.

 - Clear the USB accessory port of debris and dust.

 - Plug the barcode scanner into a different port on the USB accessories hub.

 If you’re using a barcode scanner with your iPad and Square Stand, find additional troubleshooting tips for USB hardware.

 Note: If you are having trouble pulling up your onscreen keyboard, double click the power button on the scanner.

-- Under step 3, scan the barcode labelled HID KEYBOARD EMULATION while your barcode scanner is connected to your device.
+- Under SET DEFAULTS, scan the barcode labelled RETURN TO FACTORY DEFAULTS while your barcode scanner is connected to your device.